 Instrumental performance and artifacts

-Because of lessons learned from the design and performance of heritage instruments, VIIRS measurements lack many of the instrumental artifacts – or at least they are much less pronounced – present for instance, in the early data collected by MODIS on Terra.
+Because of lessons learned from the design and performance of heritage instruments, VIIRS measurements lack many of the instrumental artifacts – or at least these are much less pronounced – present for instance, in the early data collected by MODIS on Terra.
 These artifacts include the “response vs scan angle” (RVS) behavior that results from wavelength-dependent infrared reflectivity of the MODIS scene mirror varying with the angle of incidence of the radiation at the mirror surface ((Xiong et al., 2008); (Kilpatrick et al., 2015)).
 With the rotating telescope of the VIIRS fore-optics, it was expected that if these effects were found they would be caused by the double-sided half-angle-mirror; this has been quantified on orbit by Xiong et al. (2014) and found to be very small.
-As with MODIS “detector banding” caused by multiple detectors in each spectral band in the along-track direction ((Guenther et al., 2002); (Kilpatrick et al., 2015)) was found for VIIRS, but it has a much smaller magnitude ((Bouali and Ignatov, 2014)).
+As with MODIS, “detector banding” caused by multiple detectors in each spectral band in the along-track direction ((Guenther et al., 2002)(Kilpatrick et al., 2015)) was also found for VIIRS, but it has a much smaller magnitude ((Bouali and Ignatov, 2014)).
 While there is evidence of other instrumental artifacts, they are not a major source of qualitative or quantitative shortcomings of the infrared channels for the S-NPP VIIRS.

 Calibration

 Our analyses have not revealed any fundamental problems with the on-board calibration of the VIIRS infrared channels.
-Nevertheless, the impacts of such effects on derived quantities can be quite subtle, and may be revealed only through analyses of longer time series of data.
+Nevertheless, the impacts of such problems on derived quantities can be quite subtle, and may be revealed only through analyses of longer time series of data.

 Spatial distribution of differences with heritage data